ajmasia/slimbook-screensaver/README.md

 | `terminal-screensaver-update` | Update to latest version |
 | `terminal-screensaver-uninstall` | Uninstall |

-Press any key to exit the screensaver.
+Press any key or move the mouse to exit the screensaver.

 ## Update